 Retargeting on social will cost some money, but hyper-targeting ads based on customers’ actual shopping behaviors is a smart way to maximize the investment.

 It’s tempting to slip into summer mode, brush aside thoughts of the holiday crush, and say, “We’ve got time.”
 But we live in an age when snowmen and Christmas trees pop up alongside ghost and witch decor.

 You want to be on your holiday marketing game this year.
 Ecommerce is showing some signs of a post-pandemic slowdown, and the impending iOS 15 update is shaking up email marketing.
 Get your ducks in a row and you won’t have to worry about either.

 Steal our roadmap and begin now.
 Plan for an early start, be direct with your subject lines, broadcast your value-adds, lean on automations, embrace SMS and push notifications, and retarget.

 We have no doubt these six things can steer a revenue-producing holiday strategy.
-Explore how Omnisend can make the work easier by trying a free 14-day trial today.
+Explore how Omnisend can make the work easier by trying it free today.